 Sita, the central character in Ramayan.
-She is not just the consort of the main protagonist of the story, but she is a subject in herself.
+She is not just the consort of the main protagonist of the story.
+But she is a subject in herself.
 If we look at the life of Sita in Ramayan, there are countable events that describe her life story.
-Her being found in field by King Janaka, her marriage to Ram who won her by breaking the bow, her insistence of accompanying her husband to forest, her stepping out of the limit set by her brother-in-law, her abduction by Ravana and living in Ashoka Vatika, her Agni Pariksha in Lanka, her leaving the palace of Ayodhya and giving birth to her sons in forests and finally her return to earth.
+Her being found in a field by King Janaka.
+Her marriage to Ram who won her by breaking the bow, her insistence of accompanying her husband to the forest, her stepping out of the limit set by her brother-in-law.
+And her abduction by Ravana and living in Ashoka Vatika, her Agni Pariksha in Lanka.
+Her leaving the palace of Ayodhya and giving birth to her sons in forests and finally her return to earth.

-One Ramayan talks about Sita being the daughter of Mandodari, who abandoned her, and King Janaka found the same baby in his field.
+One Ramayan talks about Sita being the daughter of Mandodari, who abandoned her.
+And King Janaka found the same baby in his field.
 There is another interesting take on why Rama asked Sita to leave his palace after coming back from Lanka.
-The popular story is an accusation by a Dhobhi that led him to take this decision, but this version says that on persuasion by her co-sisters ad sister-in-laws Sita drew the picture of Ravana on a wall.
+The popular story is an accusation by a Dhobhi that led him to take this decision.
+But this version says that on persuasion by her co-sisters and sisters-in-law, Sita drew the picture of Ravana on a wall.
 They all wanted to see how the Ravana looked like.
-This picture when seen by Ram made him envious and he asked Sita to leave.
-Another explanation that makes Sita’s character more pious is that she drew only his feet as she had seen only that, but through Maya Saroopnakha, the estranged sister of Ravana completed the picture.
+This picture when seen by Ram made him envious.
+And he asked Sita to leave.
+Another explanation that makes Sita’s character more pious is that she drew only his feet as she had seen only that.
+But though Maya Saroopnakha, the estranged sister of Ravana completed the picture.

 There is a detailed analysis of various forms and interpretations of Sita, as a woman and as a Goddess.
 There is a comparison between her and other women in the Ramayana and Mahabharat.
-There is a contemporary look at her through fiction, through imaginary letters and through putting her in new media like animation.
-Editors Namita Gokhale and Malashri Lal have explored various mediums to explore the myth of Sita and have done that quite successfully.
+And there is a contemporary look at her through fiction, through imaginary letters and through putting her in new media like animation.
+Editors Namita Gokhale and Malashri Lal have explored various mediums to explore the myth of Sita.
+And have done that quite successfully.
 The voices in the book are of various people, making it a multi-dimensional analysis.

-Buy In search of Sita by Malashri Lal & Namita Gokhale from Amazon India
+Buy this book In search of Sita Revisiting Mythology by Malashri Lal & Namita Gokhale at Amazon India